elkazajo/learn-unity-ui/README.md

 # learn-unity-ui
-Practical work on creating UI in Unity.
+My practical home work on creating UI in Unity.
 # Assignments
 Create Main Screen where we see background, game title and following buttons:
 - Start Game.
 (Opens character selection screen)